wstalcup/wstalcup.github.io/Chapter-10-Farewells.md

 “Once, long ago, there was an old woman,” Sycamore said.
 Hickory and Mist sat on his lap, one child for each leg, looking down at the book in his hands.
 It was a big, old thing, bound in wood with vellum pages, yellowed with age.
 Colorful images decorated the pages alongside words of the Westfolk tongue.
 It was unreadable to Sycamore, so the Magus supplied the story.

 “Though she always wanted children of her own, she had none.
 One day, she saw a bright star in the sky and wished upon it that she could have her own child.”
 The children were entranced by the pictures on the page, captured by their vivid color.
-The book was from one of the Magus’s shelves, provided on their second day of isolation in the.
+The book was from one of the Magus’s shelves, provided on their second day of isolation in the library.
 He explained that it was from when his apprentices were young.

 “She dreamed that night of a flower petal falling from a tree slowly and happily to land in her bedroom.
 When she awoke, there was a baby on her windowsill.
 In honor of the star who had brought this light to her life, she named the baby Starlight.”